sourcegraph/about/handbook/engineering/search/iteration_log.md

 ### Structural search for monorepos
 - **Owner(s):** Rijnard, Camden
 - **Outcomes:**
     - Make structural search work better for monorepos.
 Currently monorepos can time out for structural search purely because it takes too long to copy the data to search.
-The outcome focuses on architectural changes to avoid unnecessary data zipping and copying to our searcher worker.
+The outcome focuses on architectural changes to avoid unnecessary data zipping and copying to our searcher worker (see [sourcegraph/sourcegraph#14619](https://github.com/sourcegraph/sourcegraph/issues/14619)).
 - **Work log:**
     - YYYY-MM-DD: $UPDATE